 Traditional hummus is made with tahini (sesame seed paste).
-However, black beans and jalapeno are the superstars of this spicy black bean hummus!
-You can easily customize to your preferred "heat level".
+However, the jalapeno is the spotlight in this spicy black bean hummus and you can easily customize to your preferred “heat level”.
 I personally love the kick of a spicy hummus!

 Spicy Black Bean Hummus Recipe

 Gluten-Free ~ Nut-Free ~ Dairy-Free ~ Rice-Free ~ Egg-Free ~ Corn-Free ~ Soy-Free ~ Yield: 8 servings

 3 tablespoons olive oil½ medium onion diced (about ½ cup)1 jalapeno pepper seeded and diced (about 3 teaspoons)*2 minced garlic cloves (1 tablespoon)1 can (15-ounce) black beans drained and rinsed1 teaspoon cumin1 teaspoon lime juice1 teaspoon black pepperHandful fresh cilantro (about 1 tablespoon)

 *Adjust to how much jalapeno your tastebuds can handle.

 - Heat 2 teaspoons olive oil in sauté pan on low/medium heat.
 Add diced onion and jalapeno and sauté for five minutes (onion will be translucent).

 - Add minced garlic and sauté another two minutes.

 - Transfer sautéed onion, jalapeno, and garlic into food processor.
 Add beans, cumin, lime juice, black pepper, cilantro, and 2 ½ tablespoons of olive oil.